Report Contents

 You'll go to a Harris County Tax Office, not the TxDMV offices (they handle different services).
 There are multiple locations — the one on 1001 Preston Street downtown is centrally located, but expect lines.
 Bring the signed title, proof of insurance, a passed vehicle inspection (safety and emissions), your driver's license, and payment for the $33 title fee, $50.75 registration, and 6.25% sales tax.
 If you're buying from a dealer, they usually handle this for you.
 For private sales, you've got 30 days from the purchase date to transfer the title.
 If the seller still has a lien on the title, you'll need a release letter from their lender.
 The tax office can answer questions at (713) 274-8000, but honestly, their hold times are brutal — easier to just show up early.

 Get your Houston vehicle history report in under 60 seconds.
-Verify flood damage, title status, and accidents before you buy.
+Verify flood damage, Texas title status, and accident history before you buy.

 Data sourced from NHTSA, NMVTIS, insurance records, and state DMV databases.
 Report accuracy depends on available records.